 View this post on Instagram

 You might also like

-Unless you’re an invited guest, you won’t be able to see the inside of Zabeel Palace, or even get close to it, but its worth a visit.
-Surrounded by lush gardens, the palace faces Zabeel Park and even provides you a good view of the Dubai Frame.
-It is one of the homes of H.H.
-Sheikh Mohammed bin Rashid Al Maktoum, Vice President of the UAE and Ruler of Dubai so expect tight security.
-Some tour operators do make photo stops here so check in with them if its a part of their tour.
+Unless you’re an invited guest, you won’t be able to see the inside of Zabeel Palace, or even get close to it, but it’s worth a peek from afar.
+Surrounded by lush gardens, the palace faces Zabeel Park and even provides you with a good view of the Dubai Frame.
+It is one of the homes of HH Sheikh Mohammed bin Rashid Al Maktoum, Vice President of the UAE and Ruler of Dubai so of course, you can expect tight security.

 Zabeel Palace, District of Zabeel, Dubai

 5. Al Ain Palace Museum – Al Ain